 “The most common explanation we hear from travelers for prohibited items is: ‘I forgot it was in my bag,'” the TSA blog notes.
 “Don’t be that person.
 Save yourself some money and embarrassment and thoroughly check your bags for prohibited items before heading to the airport.”
 You might be surprised by what TSA allows you to carry on and doesn’t.
 Chicken wings, for example, are OK to carry on.
 That herb grinder shaped like a grenade?
 Not so much.

 But don’t give up hope yet!
 You may be able to recover your confiscated treasures.
 The government has strict rules it must follow for disposing of confiscated property, USA Today reports.
 Some airports have contractors pick the property up or donate it.
 And states also sell confiscated items that aren’t illegal.
+Next time you travel, register for TSA precheck.

 Travel expert Julie McCool says that on a return trip from Ireland, TSA didn’t allow a snow globe her son bought as a souvenir.
 “He was so upset that I took the time to take the snow globe apart and dump out the water inside,” she says.
 “Unfortunately, I was never able to reassemble the globe back at home.”